x684867/nemesis_server/src/nodejs/doc/api/url.markdown

     Example: `'#hash'`

-The following methods are provided by the URL module:
+The following methods are provided by the URL package:

 ## url.parse(urlStr, [parseQueryString], [slashesDenoteHost])

 Take a URL string, and return an object.

-Pass `true` as the second argument to also parse the query string using the `querystring` module.
+Pass `true` as the second argument to also parse the query string using the `querystring` package.
 Defaults to `false`.

 Pass `true` as the third argument to treat `//foo/bar` as